 You should also be sure to include any necessary supporting documents.

 All of these tips can be applied to any meeting, whether in-person or virtual.
 Want to learn more about the specific demands of organizing virtual business meetings?
-Consider taking ASAP’s webinar on how to lead engaging virtual meetings.
+Watch ASAP’s webinar on how to lead engaging virtual meetings.